-Several years ago, the Swedish Ljungqvist Foundation selected me, out of eight internationally renowned sculptors, to create a monument for Clean Sports.
+Several years ago, the Swedish Ljungqvist Foundation selected Sassona Norton, out of eight internationally renowned sculptors, to create a monument for Clean Sports.
 Professor Arne Ljungqvist, an Olympic high jumper and a physician, has dedicated his life to the fight for anti-doping, and the monument was designed to honor his legacy and spread the cause.

 Concept and Description:

-The universal gesture of Number One, known across continents and time, inspired me to envision a seven-foot bronze hand thrusting dynamically into the sky.
-To signify the winner’s purity, I inserted a polished gold circle at the end of the raised index finger, where blood is drawn.
+The universal gesture of Number One, known across continents and time, inspired Norton to envision a seven-foot bronze hand thrusting dynamically into the sky.
+To signify the winner’s purity, she inserted a polished gold circle at the end of the raised index finger, where blood is drawn.
 The gold circle signified that the winner’s blood was pure, and that he or she passed the “gold standard”.
 Bjorn Bertoft, the communications director of the foundation, named the monument “Et Purus” (Latin for and Clean) to state that any “Number One” is also “pure”.

 The foundation plans Et Purus as an edition of twenty for different sites around the world.
 The same sculpture of hand will rise on top of different bases throughout.
 The sameness of the hand will create a wave of strength from place to place, while different artistic bases, each especially designed for its unique location, will make every monument “site-specific”.

-I felt that the monument in Monaco should respond to the unique international prominence of the site, as well as express the supreme standing of HSH Prince Albert II, as Monaco’s leader, a patron of the arts and a global advocate for clean sports.
+Norton felt that the monument in Monaco should respond to the unique international prominence of the site, as well as express the supreme standing of HSH Prince Albert II, as Monaco’s leader, a patron of the arts and a global advocate for clean sports.

-For a worldly magnitude, I placed the seven-foot hand on a globe.
-I limited the monument height to ten feet in order preserve the contact between the viewer and the hand.
-To add grandeur to the three-feet tall base, I exposed the globe only from the North Pole to the Mediterranean, creating the impression as if it rose from underneath, and having the viewer’s mind’s eye complete it to a much larger shape.
+For a worldly magnitude, Norton placed the seven-foot hand on a globe.
+She limited the monument height to ten feet in order to preserve the contact between the viewer and the hand.
+To add grandeur to the three-feet tall base, Norton exposed the globe only from the North Pole to the Mediterranean, creating the impression as if it rose from underneath, and having the viewer’s mind’s eye complete it to a much larger shape.
 The gold circle at the index finger was echoed at the bottom.
 On a dark ring around the base of the truncated globe, golden bronze letters told the story.
 The text, divided into four segments, would entice the viewer to circle the entire monument and fully absorb its image and message.

-Et Putus #2: Solna Stadium, Stockholm, Sweden:
+Et Purus #2: Solna Stadium, Stockholm, Sweden: